 UI/UX Audit Report

 A report was put together covering high-level findings, UX & UI takeaways, quantitative metrics found from our tracking software, and the detailed findings of each step in the user journey.
-This was done for the three major areas.
+This made it easier to align across stakeholders who needed both macro and micro views.

 UI Inconsistencies Documentation